7 Advantages & disadvantages of castration in male dog

 You should have one day before and at least one day after the surgery date Take vacation.
 After surgery, someone should definitely be with him for the next 24 hours and keep him well under observation until he perks up again.

-- For the transport after the surgery, you should have for your loved one a comfortable place to lie in the car or in the transport box prepare.
+• For transportation after the surgery, you should provide your loved one with a comfortable place to lie in the car or in the transport box prepare.
 Pad the square with absorbent material out.
 Because he may urinate after the surgery or vomit due to the anesthesia.

 What do I have to pay attention to after the surgery?